fnr1r/kadishutu/README.md

   corelation with mods
 - Rewrite the core in Rust (once the format is better understood)

+## FAQ

+### Changes made to resistances are reverted

+This is expected (at least for demons) since those values are only copies.

+### Changes made to skill potentials are reverted

+If the skill potential of a demon is below 1, the skill potential can't be increased (neither in-game with sutras, nor by editing).

+As for the player, it might be recalculated based on bought miracles.

 ## Documentation

 The documentation for the save files is in the docs folder: